 This course provides an overview of cybercrime and the digital law enforcement practices utilized to respond to them.
 The course will focus on the types and extent of current cybercrime, how the justice system responds to these crimes, the various constitutional protections afforded to computer users, the law and policies that govern cybercrime detection, investigation, prosecution, and related technologies.

 CJ/PSY 412 Criminology

 This course studies the nature, extent, and factors related to criminal behavior.
-Focus will be on the criminal justice system, the police, the judiciary and corrections (probation, imprisonment, parole and work release).
+Focus will be on the criminal

 CJ 419 Child Welfare